Berlin Tegel Airport: Closure and legacy of Tegel Airport

 On 1 October 2020, the new airport received final approval for opening on 31 October 2020, meaning a closure of Tegel shortly after.
 In the days leading up to Tegel's closure, many airlines and their aircraft received water salutes before entering the runway for the last time.
 At this point, the tower and the main terminal were lit up in red with the #DankeTXL hashtag projected on them at night.
 The final scheduled flight to leave the airport was operated by Air France to Paris–Charles de Gaulle on 8 November 2020.
 Lufthansa concluded their Tegel operations on 7 November 2020 with the last scheduled flight to Munich, specially operated by an Airbus A350-900 to mark the occasion.
 Sundair also operated a special commemorative flight from Tegel to the new Berlin Brandenburg Airport using an Airbus A320 that still had the base colours of Air Berlin.
 Many former Air Berlin employees also came to the airport in their old Air Berlin uniforms.

 Due to legal and safety reasons, Tegel had been held operational for air traffic for another six months without handling any scheduled services before being decommissioned as an aviation facility.
-The separate minor military area on the northern side of Tegel (Tegel Nord) will still be used for governmental helicopter flights until 2029.
+The separate minor military area on the northern side of Tegel (Tegel Nord) was used for governmental helicopter flights until October 2025, when the helicopters were relocated to Berlin Brandenburg Airport.

 The airport was decommissioned on 4 May 2021.
 At the same time, the first facilities, including interim terminal C2 and baggage halls have been already torn down while the main terminal, which will be kept, had been emptied of most facilities.

 The airport terminal building was used as a COVID-19 vaccination centre during the coronavirus pandemic.
 In March 2022, the former airport was converted into temporary shelters for refugees fleeing Ukraine.

+In June 2024 some 5,000 refugees and migrants were housed in the Tegel Airport facility.
+4,000 from Ukraine, the rest from nations like Turkey, Afghanistan, Iraq, Georgia and Vietnam.
+This housing at Tegel, run by non-governmental organizations like the German Red Cross, costs the state of Berlin 200 Euros per day per single individual, mounting to 30 million per month.

 Future development

 The airport was scheduled to close in June 2012 after Berlin Brandenburg Airport (BER) opened.
-Due to the delays with BER, the future of Tegel had long remained uncertain.
+Due to the delays with finishing construction of BER, the future of Tegel had long remained uncertain.

 A campaign was launched to keep Tegel Airport open, which gathered signatures for a referendum for voters to decide on the future of the airport.
-In September 2017, a public quorum was held parallel to the German federal election to decide whether Tegel Airport should remain open once Berlin Brandenburg Airport starts its operations.
+In September 2017, a public quorum was held parallel to the German federal election to decide whether Tegel Airport should remain open once Berlin Brandenburg Airport started its operations.
 The majority of voters voted in favour of Tegel remaining open; however, the federal authorities and the state of Brandenburg, which together hold a majority against Berlin over the airport's ownership, overrode the vote shortly afterwards, leading to the shutdown of Tegel.